branxz07/Docker-TCP-UDP-servers-in-C/README.md

 - Real-time player movement
 - Non-critical, frequent updates

-## Setup Docekr and Instantiate the servers
+## Setup Docker and Instantiate the servers

  <!--- To set up and run the server: